RISK TAKING STUDY

 Studies show that a youth's family history can impact adolescent brain structure and executive functioning.

-This project explores the impact of this family history on reward based or risky decision making in adolescence.
-Additionally, studies show that the adolescent brain may be particularly vulnerable to alcohol's neurotoxic effects, and that earlier use is associated with greater subsequent risk of addictive behaviors.
-Despite this, alcohol use is very common among adolescence.
-It is important to understand the impact of family history on the developing adolescent brain and to compare brain development in youth who do and do not use alcohol.
+Additionally, the adolescent brain may be particularly vulnerable to alcohol's neurotoxic effects, and earlier use has been associated with greater subsequent risk of addictive behaviors.
+Despite this, alcohol use is very common among adolescents.
+Thus, it is important to understand the impact of family history on the developing adolescent brain and to compare brain development in youth who do and do not use alcohol using longitudinal analyses.
+We will investigate structural, functional, behavioral, and personality changes that accompany heavy alcohol use initiation during adolescence.
 This will help facilitate the creation of interventions aimed at reducing risky decision making and alcohol drinking behaviors that are targeted at specific age and risk groups.